supnate/command-pad/README.md

 # Command Pad

-Command Pad is a handy GUI application for managing your command line programs.
+Command Pad is a handy GUI application for running your command line tasks.
 It helps to start and stop a command line program easily and you can also monitor the output.

 # Downloads